 Exercise A healthy, adult Berger Picard requires two to three hours of physical activity and training each day.
 They excel in most dog sports and agility training, as well as herding.

 Endurance Berger Picards have the stamina for hours of play and vigorous exercise each day.

 Food The food requirements of Berger Picards can vary significantly based upon their activity level.
 It's best to consult your veterinarian about the best type and quantity of food for your Picard.

 Alone Time Though it's not to their liking, Berger Picards can manage an hour or two alone.
 It's wise to crate train them so damage is kept to a minimum if they become bored the moment you walk out of the house.

 Health and Grooming

 12 - 13 years

-Berger Picards only require brushing once a month, except during seasonal shedding when they should be brushed daily.
-Pluck or strip the hair around his ears to keep it neat.
-Give your Picard a bath every month or so.
-Wash his ears weekly with a gentle, dog-friendly cleanser to prevent dirt build up that can cause infections.
+Berger Picards require brushing only once a month, except during seasonal shedding, when they should be brushed daily.
+Pluck or strip the hair around your Picard's ears to keep it neat.
+Give him a bath every month or so.
+Wash his ears weekly with a gentle, dog-friendly cleanser to prevent dirt buildup that can cause infections.
 Brush your Picard's teeth several days a week, and trim his nails every month or so to prevent painful cracking.